History of water at the Cape since the European invasion

 When the Dutch East India Company established the European colony that was to become Cape Town in 1652, the invaders drew water from the stream flowing down Table Mountain's Platteklip Gorge.
 They called it Varsche River.
 It provided the settlement and passing ships fresh drinking water.

-In 1660 Jan van Riebeeck, the governor, installed irrigation furrows, and dug deeper into the stream-bed.
+According the Tony Murray's chapter on the dam in Megastructures and Masterminds, in 1660 Jan van Riebeeck, the governor, installed irrigation furrows, and dug deeper into the stream-bed.
 It soon became a canal, or a 'gracht' that flowed down to the Table Bay jetty.

 There, a small dam was built to make it easier to fill water casks.
 Ten years later a cistern was constructed.
 Soon a network of canals crisscrossed the growing town, the remnants of which are still apparent in some Cape Town street names like 'Heerengracht' and 'Buitengracht.'